VOLTTRON/volttron/docs/source/core_services/drivers/driver_configuration/ecobee_web_driver.rst

         will result in the platform being unable to send requests to the Driver HTTP Cache agent, which is required to be running for the Ecobee driver's operations.

-        CONFIG_NAME - This should directly match the device topic used in the installation of the Ecobee driver (see Installation below).
+        config_name - This should directly match the device topic used in the installation of the Ecobee driver (see Installation below).

     driver_type: This value should match the name of the python file which contains